The Real Cost of Vacancies and Provider Turnover

 When it comes to finding new providers to replace those leaving for new opportunities, you know what a challenge it can be.
 But do you know how much turnover really costs your facility?
 A staggering seventy-five percent of medical groups don’t quantify the cost of turnover, which means they have no idea how much it can impact their bottom lines.

-In this article we explore some of the hidden costs facilities face when employees leave.
-We’ll also reveal how you can reduce turnover at your facility.
+In this article we’ll dive deeper into the hidden costs facilities face when employees leave.
+We’ll also highlight strategies that can reduce turnover at your facility.

 Advertising is expensive.